taniarascia/taniarascia.com/content/posts/2015-10-17-developing-a-wordpress-theme-from-scratch.md

 I've made additional tutorials to add on to this one.

-- [**Part 2:**](https://www.taniarascia.com/wordpress-from-scratch-part-two/) Pagination, Comments, Single Post, Functions, & Custom Posts (intermediate)
+- [**Part 2**](https://www.taniarascia.com/wordpress-from-scratch-part-two/) - Pagination, Comments, Single Post, Functions, & Custom Posts (intermediate)
-- [**Part 3:**](https://www.taniarascia.com/wordpress-part-three-custom-fields-and-metaboxes/) Custom Posts, Custom Fields and Meta Boxes (advanced)
+- [**Part 3**](https://www.taniarascia.com/wordpress-part-three-custom-fields-and-metaboxes/) - Custom Posts, Custom Fields and Meta Boxes (advanced)

 ## What can WordPress do for me?

 WordPress was originally built as a blogging platform, but is now what is known as a [CMS](https://en.wikipedia.org/wiki/Content_management_system) - Content Management System.

 Any website that you intend to make updates to can benefit from a CMS.
 If it's a blog, you want to be able to add posts.
 If it's a restaurant website, you want to be able to add and update menus.
 If it's a company website, you want to be able to update prices, packages, and so on.
-This website is a custom theme running on WordPress. ([Open source, too!](https://github.com/taniarascia/oblate))

 If someone is paying you to make a website, it's because they don't know how or don't have time to deal with code.
 It needs to be as simple as possible for the client.
 WordPress can help with all this and more.